 Rep. Hunter is serving his tenth term in the Texas House of Representatives.
 He was first elected to public office in 1988 and retired from public service in 1997 so he could help his wife raise their three young children.
 In 2008, Hunter was elected as a Republican representing District 32 composed of Aransas, Calhoun, San Patricio and part of Nueces County.

 - 86th Legislative Session – Criminal Jurisprudence, State Affairs

 - 85th Legislative Session – Calendars (Chair), County Affairs, Criminal Jurisprudence (Vice-Chair), Disclosure of Emergency Call Information, Interim (Co-Chair)

-- 84th Legislative Session – Advertising Public Notices, Calendars (Chair), Criminal Jurisprudence, Cruise Industry Development (Cochair), General Investigating & Ethics, Redistricting, Urban Affairs (Vice-Chair)
+- 84th Legislative Session – Advertising Public Notices, Calendars (Chair), Criminal Jurisprudence, Cruise Industry Development (Co-Chair), General Investigating & Ethics, House Committee on Redistricting, Urban Affairs (Vice-Chair)

-- 83rd Legislative Session – Calendars (Chair), County Affairs, General Investigating & Ethics, Human Trafficking, Judiciary & Civil Jurisprudence, Redistricting, Redistricting, Select, Transportation Funding, Select Water Desalination (Cochair)
+- 83rd Legislative Session – Calendars (Chair), County Affairs, General Investigating & Ethics, Human Trafficking, Judiciary & Civil Jurisprudence, House Committee on Redistricting, Transportation Funding, Select Water Desalination (Co-Chair)

-- 82nd Legislative Session – Calendars (Chair), Corrections, Cruise Industry Development (Cochair), Election Contest, Select (Chair), General Investigating & Ethics, Human Services, Human Trafficking, Oversight of Windstorm Insurance, Redistricting, Seacoast Territory Insurance
+- 82nd Legislative Session – Calendars (Chair), Corrections, Cruise Industry Development (Co-Chair), House Committee on Election Contest Select (Chair), General Investigating & Ethics, Human Services, Human Trafficking, Oversight of Windstorm Insurance, Redistricting, Seacoast Territory Insurance

 - 81st Legislative Session – General Investigating & Ethics, Insurance, Judiciary & Civil Jurisprudence (Chair), Oversight of Windstorm Insurance, Transportation Funding